kdungs/tippspiel/README.md

 # tippspiel
 An online game of betting on football matches.
-The game currently runs on [sircoemgen.pythonanywhere.com](http://sircoemgen.pythonanywhere.com/).
-The source code will be published here after the EURO2012.

-After publishing the code, I will _probably_ modify it for the upcoming Bundesliga season.
-If you want to participate in this, please let me know.

-You can find me on Twitter [@SirCoemgen](https://twitter.com/SirCoemgen).
+## Bundesliga 2012/13
+The development finally started.
+I will be using [Django](https://www.djangoproject.com/) instead of [Flask](http://flask.pocoo.org/) for this one.
+You can take a look at the first, really early prototype on the branch [prototyping](tree/prototyping).

+## EURO 2012
+The code of the version that ran during the EURO 2012 can be found on the branch [euro2012](tree/euro2012).